-- Children can be dropped off before Friday Foundations Classes (9:15am - 9:30am) or before Friday service (10:15am - 10:30am).
-We ask that parents pick-up their children either after Friday Foundations (around 10:30am) or after the service (around 12:15pm).
-We will allow children to join their class until 11am.
+- Children can be dropped off before the main service (10:15am - 10:30am).
+We ask that parents pick-up their children either immediately after the service (around 12:15pm).
+Children can check into Fort SAND until 11am.
 After 11am, parents need to bring their kid(s) into Maranatha Hall upstairs.

 What should my child bring?

-- For babies (0-14 months) please bring a snack.
-For all other ages, please do not bring any food for them, however a water bottle is allowed.
+- Please do not bring any food for them, however a water bottle is allowed.

 - For all children we strongly discourage bringing toys or other items from home as this can be disruptive to the class.